House committee says Trump claim of privilege should be rejected - ExBulletin

 The Supreme Court could refuse to hear the appeal.
 Such action would mean that the Dec.
 9 decision of the federal appeals court is the final word on the matter.

-The District of Columbia Circuit Court of Appeals for the United States rejected Trump’s various arguments asserting executive privilege, saying Congress had a “sole vital interest” in studying the events of January 6.
-This panel also focused on Biden’s determination that the documents were in the public interest and therefore executive privilege should not be invoked.
+The District of Columbia Circuit Court of Appeals for the United States has rejected various arguments asserting executive privilege, saying Congress has a unique vital interest in studying the events of January 6.
+This panel also focused on Bidens’ determination that the documents were in the public interest and therefore executive privilege should not be invoked.

 The question now is whether at least four judges agree to hear the case.
 The tribunal has six conservative jurists, including three appointed by Trump, and several issues have arisen since Trump’s lawyers filed their potentially interesting initial motion.